Available for entry in Year 7 2022.

-Once applications have been received, they will be assessed by the examining panel, who will then select candidates whom they wish to audition.
-Not all applicants for a Music Scholarship will be judged eligible for an audition.
+Before registering to sit the scholarship examination candidates should submit a portfolio which includes the required supporting documentation (see the form at the end of this page).
+This will be assessed by the scholarship panel who will then select candidates to audition.
+Please note that not all applicants for a Music Scholarship will be judged eligible for an audition.

 Criteria and Steps to Apply

-- Candidates are to be in Year 5 and under 12 years of age on 31 December of the examination year.
+- Candidates are to be in Year 5 and less than 12 years of age on 31 December of the examination year.

-- Candidates must submit a 300 to 500 word autobiographical essay indicating their special interests and the contribution they would make to the life of the College.
+- Candidates portfolio must include a 300 to 500 word autobiographical essay indicating their special interests and the contribution they would make to the life of the College.

 - Candidates must have completed the following AMEB Grades or equivalent:

-- AMEB Grade 2 (or equivalent) or above is required for all other wind and brass instruments.
+AMEB Grade 2 (or equivalent) or above for all other wind and brass instruments.